katiemcy/Moon-Child/README.md

 # Welcome to Moon Child!🌛

 Hi!
 My name is Katie and I'm the developer of Moon Child.
-This is my first solo project during my time at the web development immersive bootcamp.
+This is my first solo project during my time at the web development immersive bootcamp in Juno College of Technology.

 Moon Child a React web application that shows users the moon phase on their selected date.
 In this document, I'm going to walk you through how I organized my ideas and developed this app from scratch.